top of page

 Continued from: Life Saving Beetroot

-Wow there are some interesting facts in a recent study funded by Irish Heart Foundation.
+Wow, there are some interesting facts in a recent study funded by the Irish Heart Foundation.

 Seamus